Basics

 Once you've required ap, RubyGems automatically places its lib directory on the $LOAD_PATH.

 That's basically it for what's in a gem.
-Drop Ruby code into lib, name a Ruby file the same as your gem and it's loadable by RubyGems. (for the gem "freewill" the file should be freewill.rb, see also name your gem)
+Drop Ruby code into lib, name a Ruby file the same as your gem and it's loadable by RubyGems. (for the gem "freewill" the file should be freewill.rb, see also name your gemarrow-up-right)

 The lib directory itself normally contains only one .rb file and a directory with the same name as the gem which contains the rest of the files.